AgentA12/Regex_Guide/Develop/gist-template.md

 If we were to put a grouping parentheses around '(gmail)' it would be stored as different group.

-We can refer to these groups and preform operations on just these groups.
+We can refer to these groups and preform operations on these groups.

-We can for example replace certain captured groups using the $.
-If we were to type $1 in these case, we would get 'gmail' returned.
+We can for example, replace certain captured groups using the $.
+If we were to type $1 in this case, we would get 'gmail' returned.

 Lets look at an example